-Various types of continuous queries have been studied in the past, including continuous versions of selection and join queries [27], various types of aggregation queries [4, 29], and monitoring queries [9].
-While most previous work regarding data stream systems considers sequential setups (the data is processed by a single processor), many data stream applications are inherently distributed: examples include sensor networks [26], network monitoring [20], and distributed intrusion detection.
+Various types of continuous queries have been studied in the past, including continuous versions of selection and join queries [27], various types of aggregation queries [4], [29], and monitoring queries [9].
+While most previous work regarding data stream systems considers sequential setups (the data are processed by a single processor), many data stream applications are inherently distributed: examples include sensor networks [26], network monitoring [20], and distributed intrusion detection.

 In many cases, the user of a distributed dynamic system is interested in receiving notifications when global "events of interest" occur.
 These tasks are referred to as distributed monitoring tasks.
 Consider, for example, a distributed system for detecting denial of service attacks.
-A node is considered to be under attack if more than a certain percentage of the incoming traffic, say 0.1 percent, is directed to that node.
+A node is considered

+• D. Keren is with the Computer Science Department, Haifa University, Haifa 31905, Israel.
+E-mail: dkeren@cs.haifa.ac.il. to be under attack if more than a certain percentage of the incoming traffic, say 0.1 percent, is directed to that node.
 The system is comprised of agents installed on the routers controlling the network traffic entering a local network.
 Each agent monitors the traffic flowing into the network through its host.